 - leave the U.S. immediately

 If the student chooses to transfer, Olin will release the student's SEVIS record to the new school.
-If you have reason to believe you may take a leave of absence, withdraw or be suspended from Olin, please contact Nick Tatar to discuss your options before the leave of absence or suspension become official.
+If you have reason to believe you may take a leave of absence, withdraw or be suspended from Olin, please contact the international scholars team in StAR to discuss your options before the leave of absence or suspension become official.